Kkura02/jezzy_chii_gallery_vue_vite/README.md

 - somehow beautify the gallery.. but now I created a custom(not really) dropdown, we need to make it dynamic component to accept multiple items..
 DONE
 - Add function that onclikc of Images will display a modal showing a larger view for that image...DONE
 - Made some layout Adjustments and Imported the real images to be use.
 - Ongoing...
-Adding COntact buttons on the HomeView, thinking of modifying the button component...
+Adding COntact buttons on the HomeView, thinking of modifying the button component...Partial Done
+- Just Add Icons and functionalities to the contacts btns

 Bugs: